Pentasis/vintage-bonfires/README.md

 ## Features
 - Fire-Setting Mechanic: Build a bonfire next to solid rock or ore veins.
 When the fire burns out, the intense heat will crack the adjacent stone.
 Cracked ore and rock is one tier easier to mine, allowing you to access valuable resources sooner with lower-tier tools.
 - Shatter Rock: Don't want to waste your pickaxe on solid rock?
 Apply a second bonfire to an already cracked block to shatter it completely, breaking it into its stone or ore drops.
 - A Cosy Bonfire: Once lit, the bonfire acts as a long-lasting heat and light source, perfect for a temporary base camp or a town square.
+It burns 4x longer than a regular fire.
 - Integration with the [Real Smoke mod](https://mods.vintagestory.at/realsmoke) I NEED HELP WITH THIS!
 If anyone can look at my patch to see why no smoke is produced?

 ## How to Use Your Bonfire
 1. Craft a Bonfire Base from the handbook.
 2. Place the base on the ground, directly adjacent to the rock or ore you wish to crack.
-3. Add 3 Firewood one by one to build the bonfire up to its full size.
+3. Add 3x 4 Firewood to build the bonfire up to its full size.
 4. Add more Firewood to fuel the bonfire.
-It can hold up to 32 pieces.
+It can hold up to 32 pieces, but for cracking you only need 1.
 5. Light the bonfire with a torch or firestarter.
 6. Wait for the fire to burn out.
 The process takes time!
 7. Collect your rewards!
 The directly(!) adjacent rock and ore will now be cracked.